nouranaly/Day11_APIs/README.md

 - In app.py, replace “pugs” with “query” in your route
 - In model.py replace “pugs” with “query” using string formatting endpoint = f”...{query}...”

+#### Extensions
+- What if whatever the user types gets a “cat” search added to it?
+So if they search for Beyonce, they get a “Beyonce cat” gif?
+- What if half the time the user gets what they searched for, and the other half the time, you serve them your favorite gif?
+- What if the user only gets the gif they want if they say “please” in front of their search?
+- Don’t take the first gif [0], take a random one.
+---

+## API Play Time (1)
+After the Giphy API lab, give students the chance to practice working with APIs by either:
+* **Option 1:** Continue working on the Giphy API Lab (extensions, customize it, keep making it beautiful/ user friendly)
+* **Option 2:**  Parsing and extracting JSON data through the [Jeopardy CLI Lab](https://github.com/upperlinecode/jeopardy-cli-python-apis)